-Each of these kinds of relief have different requirements.
+Each kind of relief has different requirements.
 You must file Form 8857 to request relief under any of these categories.
 Publication 971 explains these kinds of relief and who may qualify for them.
-You can also find information on our website at www.irs.gov.
+You can also find information on our website at IRS.gov.